PedroheFagundes/preco-campeao/README.md

 I've created this web app using:
 - ReactJS and TypeScript for the Client Side;
-- NodeJS for the Server Side
+- NodeJS for the Server Side;
 - PostgreSQL for Database.

 In this CRUD application you can create, update and delete markets, items and associates items in sale to a market.